Learn when and how to use the most popular type of survey question.

 For example, does someone need to report his exact birthdate (January 3, 1975), or just the year (1975)?

 Response options can also subtly nudge your respondents to provide more details than they would on their own.
 Think of a Likert scale.
-The more response options you provide, the more they are able to quantify how much they agree or disagree (i.e. “Agree,” “Agree strongly,” or “Agree Somewhat”).
+The more response options you provide, the more easily respondents can match the granularity you are looking for (i.e. “Agree,” “Agree strongly,” or “Agree Somewhat”).

 Think carefully about your multiple choice questions before you send out your survey because the answer options you provide will determine the ways you can use your results.
 For example, providing an “other” answer option may be convenient, but it might make it more difficult to analyze your data.